BitcoinUnlimited/BitcoinUnlimited/doc/bu-parallel-validation.md

 change in terms how the situation is resolved.
 The only difference being that any PV threads that are still running on fork 1 need to be terminated before the reorg to fork 2.

-b) The following attack is outlined, however after some discussion, it was found not to be possible.
+2. The following attack is outlined, however after some discussion, it was found not to be possible.
 The reason being that PV will only be happening on the `chainActive` tip which means that the blocks being validated will all have the same parent.
 Under those circumstances PV blocks will have the same proof of work and we would not have a situation where one block had less work than another: